scooper4711/hm3-automation/README.md

 marked as 'prone' and get an Active Effect of Prone and its associated icon.

-This Active Effect will automatically be disabled *after* the Actor's next turn.
-The intent is that the icon serves as a reminder to the player that they must spend one round getting back up from prone.
+This Active Effect will remain until removed.
+The intent is that the icon serves as a reminder to the player that they must spend one action to get up.

-The Active Effect will remain in the Actor's Effects tab.
-You may delete it if you want.
-If the effect isn't there next time the actor stumbles, a new effect will be created.

 ## Fumble Failure Automation